seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

     derivation is in the log** (§2, §12).
 A level in that section with no line in the appendix is a level nobody can check, on the section the rest of the answer hangs from.
-50. **The side of every published list setup was produced by executing `marketRegime` on that coin's own structural row** (§2), and no side rests on the ratio in a coin whose own regime admits only the other one, or neither.
+50. **The side of every published list setup was produced by executing `marketRegime` on that coin's own structural row, re-expressed at its frozen price** (§2), and no side rests on the ratio in a coin whose own regime admits only the other one, or neither.
 51. **Every live row carries the zone the previous run published**, and every change to a row names the price event behind it (§4).
 A status that moved with no event behind it